Dholavira Harappan Site Gujarat: A Complete Travel Guide

 Location of Dholavira Harappan Site in Gujarat

 Dholavira village sprawls over 100 hectares of semi-arid land at the north-west corner of Khadir Island of Gujarat the westernmost state of India.
-This island of Great Rann of Kutch is at a higher elevation than the rest of the desert.
+This island of Great Rann of Kachchh is at a higher elevation than the rest of the desert.
 So when rest of lower lying area is submerged by the monsoon rains this place is relatively dry.
 The land here was used for grazing farm animals and farming on a very low scale.
 It is close to Tropic of Cancer.

 How to Reach Dholavira